How to Spend a Long Weekend in Salt Lake City (And Nearby): 3 Day Itinerary

 Finally, in the winter, you’ll likely have highs in the 40s and lows in the 20s.
 There are many ski opportunities near Salt Lake City and also options for winter hiking.

-For this itinerary, I recommend either visiting in mid-july for wildflower season, or May, September or early October to take advantage of nicer weather.
+For this Salt Lake City weekend itinerary, I recommend either visiting in mid-july for wildflower season, or May, September or early October to take advantage of nicer weather.

 There are many hotel options around the city to satisfy your budget and preferences.
-I recommend staying downtown to be centrally located among restaurants and the surrounding outdoor destinations.
+I recommend staying in downtown Salt Lake to be centrally located among restaurants and the surrounding outdoor destinations.

 For a stay on the more luxurious side, try the Grand America Hotel.
 It is centrally located downtown and features great views, large rooms and elegant decor.